CESNET/eInfra-docs/docs.it4i/general/accessing-the-clusters/graphical-user-interface/vnc.md

 ```

 !!! note
-    You can watch the instruction video on how to make a VNC connection between a local Ubuntu desktop and the IT4I Salomon cluster [here][e].
+    You can watch the instruction video on how to make a VNC connection between a local Ubuntu desktop and the IT4I cluster [here][e].

 ## Windows Example of Creating a Tunnel